getstation/electron-chrome-extension/README.md

 #### MixMax
 Mixmax is using `chrome.storage.onChanged.addListener`, but looks like using a shim is enough.

-Overide user-agent ti remove any mention of Electron: `session.setUserAgent(userAgent.replace(/Electron\/\S*\s/, ''))`
+Overide user-agent to remove any mention of Electron: `session.setUserAgent(userAgent.replace(/Electron\/\S*\s/, ''))`

-When loading Mixmax, I have the Mixmax login screen when loading gmail.
-I can load log on, but then Gmail keeps infinitely looping: load gmail, "Setting Up Mixmax", "Finishing up", reload and so on.. (see screencast).
+I had to dummy-implement various APIs:
+- `chrome.storage.onChanged.addListener`
+- `chrome.tabs.query`
+- `chrome.browserAction` (no real sense in context of electron)
+- `chrome.notifications`
+- `chrome.webRequest`
+=> not sure how it impactcs the execution of the app but seems to work

 #### Grammarly
 No error in console.
 After few secsonds, a greyed Grammarly logo appears in the inputs.